bsc-pm/sonar/README.md

 [ovni docs]: https://ovni.readthedocs.io/
 [mpi]: https://www.mpi-forum.org

+## Licensing

+The code of Sonar libraries is lincensed under the clauses of the MIT license included in the [COPYING](COPYING) file.
+The copyright of the files of this project belongs to the Barcelona Supercomputing Center (BSC), unless otherwise explicitly stated.

+## Supported models

 Currently the Sonar project only supports the instrumentation of the [MPI][mpi] programming model through the `libsonar-mpi.so` library.
 The following MPI operations are instrumented: